Davywhalewillrock/nchan-mcp-transport/docs/MCP Communication Flow.md

 ### Initial Connection and Simple Request

 1. **Connection Establishment**:
-   - MCP Client initiates a connection to NCNAH Transport
+   - MCP Client initiates a connection to NCHAN Transport
-   - NCNAH Transport activates and establishes the communication channel
+   - NCHAN Transport activates and establishes the communication channel

 2. **Basic Request-Response Flow**:
-   - Client sends a JSON-RPC request to NCNAH Transport
+   - Client sends a JSON-RPC request to NCHAN Transport
-   - NCNAH Transport forwards the request to FastAPI via nchan_publisher_upstream_request
+   - NCHAN Transport forwards the request to FastAPI via nchan_publisher_upstream_request
    - FastAPI calls the appropriate tool on the MCP Server with specified arguments
    - MCP Server processes the request and returns the result to FastAPI
-   - FastAPI constructs a JSON-RPC response and sends it back through NCNAH Transport
+   - FastAPI constructs a JSON-RPC response and sends it back through NCHAN Transport
-   - NCNAH Transport delivers the response to the MCP Client
+   - NCHAN Transport delivers the response to the MCP Client

 ### Advanced Request with Notifications

 3. **Request with Background Processing**:
-   - Client sends another JSON-RPC request to NCNAH Transport
+   - Client sends another JSON-RPC request to NCHAN Transport
-   - Request is forwarded through NCNAH Transport to FastAPI
+   - Request is forwarded through NCHAN Transport to FastAPI
    - FastAPI initiates a background tool call on the MCP Server

 4. **Notification and Response Handling**:
-   - While processing, MCP Server sends push notifications through NCNAH Transport
+   - While processing, MCP Server sends push notifications through NCHAN Transport
-   - NCNAH Transport forwards these notifications to the MCP Client in real-time
+   - NCHAN Transport forwards these notifications to the MCP Client in real-time
    - After completion, MCP Server pushes the final JSON-RPC response
-   - NCNAH Transport delivers the response to the MCP Client
+   - NCHAN Transport delivers the response to the MCP Client
-   - Finally, NCNAH Transport closes the connection with the client
+   - Finally, NCHAN Transport closes the connection with the client

 ## Common Use Cases